 The arrachera taco was delectably chewy, robust in flavour, and, Eric says, not too dissimilar to its bovine counterpart.
 Meat-free never tasted so good.

 Once we had finished our tacos, and we sat there panting like a pair of bulldogs in the summer sun, we deliberated whether or not we could handle ordering dessert.
-I mean, I knew in my heart that there was no way I was leaving that place without face-planting the tarta de tres leches, but I do like to humour my dear husband at times.
+I mean, I knew in my heart that there was no way I was leaving that place without face-planting the tarta de tres leches, but I do like to humour myself at times.
 And just like that, a slice somehow made its way from the kitchen to my plate – the part in-between was a bit of a blur, if I’m honest.

 (If salivating while writing a restaurant review is wrong, then I don’t wanna be right.)

 The moist sponge cake.
 The cinnamon.
 The frosting.